fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-In this chapter, you have learned a number of practical tips for debugging and improving your model.
+In this lab, you have learned a number of practical tips for debugging and improving your model.
 Let\'s recap all of the things that we have looked at: